athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Extinction Curse/Starved Staff.md

     desc: "`pf2:1` Claw +29 (agile, reach 15 feet)\n__Damage__  3d8 + 16 slashing"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (divine) The gashadokuro breathes a spray of bone shards in a 30-foot cone.
+    desc: "`pf2:2` (divine) The gashadokuro breathes a spray of bone shards in a @Template[cone|distance:30].
 Each creature in the area takes 9d12 piercing damage (DC 36 Reflex check save).\n\nIt can't use Breath Weapon again for 1d4 rounds."

   - name: "Corpse Consumption"
     desc: " (divine) If the gashadokuro kills a creature with Swallow Whole, it immediately regains Hit Points equal to the swallowed creature's level.
 As long as the gashadokuro still exists, creatures consumed in this way can't be resurrected except by [[Spells/Wish|Wish]] or a similarly powerful effect."